CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 ------
 Types
 ------
-There are four different kind of types: enums, nodes, nodesets, primitive types and user types.
+There are five different kind of types: enums, nodes, nodesets, primitive types and user types.
 Nodes, enums, and nodesets can be defined by you, the compiler writer, as part of your compiler;
-Primitive types (REF) are types provided by CoCoNut; and user types will be discussed later.
+:doc:`primitive_types` are types provided by CoCoNut; and user types will be discussed later.

 Enum
 ================